 The goal of this article is to outline a variety of ways to measure success outside of weight lifted and pounds lost.
-Oftentimes when these alternative forms of improvement are achieved over a long period of time, noteworthy objective results such as fat loss, muscle gain, and personal records inside the gym follow.
+Often when these alternative forms of improvement are achieved over a long period of time, noteworthy objective results such as fat loss, muscle gain, and personal records inside the gym follow.

-When we spend our time and energy focusing on the end result instead of the things we have direct control over, we cease to make the important improvements necessary to reach the goals we have set for ourselves.
-For health, body composition, and even performance, consistency along with nutrition are the building blocks.
+When we spend our time and energy focusing on the end result instead of on the things over which we have direct control, we cease to make the important improvements necessary to reach the goals we have set for ourselves.
+For health, body composition, and even performance, consistency and nutrition are the building blocks.
 Success around nutrition can be seen as improvements that are made inside the kitchen as well as our intention around how we fuel ourselves.
 Transitioning from constantly picking up a bagel on the way to work to cooking a balanced breakfast each morning is just one example of success around nutrition.
 Another example could be tracking and logging your meals to get a better understanding of how certain foods make you feel throughout the day.
 Both are simple upgrades that are easier said than done but are huge accomplishments that should be acknowledged and celebrated!
 Even better, this upgrade in awareness will lead to substantial improvements in body composition over time.
 In order to achieve the goals we set, we must focus on the many smaller successes along the way that are necessary in order to achieve said goals.
-Like in life, it's more about the journey than the destination.
+As in life, it's more about the journey than the destination.

 There are dozens of ways to track progress outside of objective measures.
 In order to stick to a plan long enough to see the specific results you are eager to achieve, you must focus on the successes that are necessary along the way!
 If you’re tired of bouncing from one fitness craze to the next with little to no progress, click the link below to learn more about personalized fitness.
-When you schedule a free strategy session with a Central Athlete coach, you will get a deeper understanding of how we will tailor your specific needs to ensure you move steadily towards your goals while also appreciating the journey and learning along the way!
+When you schedule a free strategy session with a Central Athlete coach, you will get a deeper understanding of how we will tailor your specific needs to your workouts to ensure you move steadily toward your goals while also appreciating the journey and learning along the way!